 - While it is discouraged, citizens may make the report anonymously.
 When this occurs, it makes it very difficult for the Internal Affairs Investigator to ask follow-up questions or obtain further information.
 This may result in your complaint not being thoroughly investigated.

 - After a complaint is received by the department, it will be forwarded to the Office of Professional Standards for investigation.

-- While every member of the East Brunswick Police Department is trained in the proper reception and handling of citizen complaints, the citizen may email Lieutenant Jason Fama or call at 732-390-6944 if they feel it is necessary or if they have any additional questions.
+- While every member of the East Brunswick Police Department is trained in the proper reception and handling of citizen complaints, citizens may email Lieutenant Jason Fama or call 732-390-6944 if they feel it is necessary or if they have any additional questions.

 - Civilian Complaint Packet (Chinese)